msaunders4-bc/flagstone-1/README.md

 __Primary User Journeys__
-- User can read and understand further information on D&I best practices
+- User can read and understand further information on D&I best practices at work or school, depending on which product is most relevant
 - User can see quick hints and tips for better D&I processes
 - User can register for D&I White Paper (value acquisition tool)